 Google released the Chrome OS which is based on Linux Kernel.

-Linux supported for ARM big.LITTLE and the support for i386 removed.
-Even in our mobile phones, we used big.LITTLE for best performance and greater battery saving.
+Linux supported for ARM big.LITTLE and the support for i386 was removed.
+Even on our mobile phones, we used big.LITTLE for best performance and greater battery saving.

-We see the launch of the raspberry PI’s official operating system raspbian which is based on Debian and this, of course, is an ARM-based board that uses both ARM v6 arm v7 and arm v8 processors.
+We see the launch of the Raspberry PI‘s official operating system raspbian (Now Raspberry Pi OS) which is based on Debian and this, of course, is an ARM-based board that uses both ARM v6 arm v7, and arm v8 processors.

 Google Linux-based OS claims a 75% market share in the mobile industry.